The Evolution of Christmas

 Dickens’ story changed the holiday irrevocably, because it gave people another positive way to see Christmas.
 The story was all about the principles that Jesus taught—not about the religion built around him, and it came with no religious strings attached.
 The message of A Christmas Carol was twofold: First, we treat each other badly because of ignorance more than malice.
 Second, even the meanest people can change for the better!
 Thus, A Christmas Carol helped to turn Christmas into an occasion to celebrate the best in people.
 This helped make Christmas a time to celebrate hope for the future (in terms of people with bad character not dooming the human race, for example) and to celebrate redemption.
 The impact that A Christmas Carol had suggests that this was a fresh perspective that really struck a nerve.

 One other interesting point about A Christmas Carol: While a big factor in the impact of the Santa Claus story was that it opened the gates to countless other fantasy stories, that wasn’t the case here.
 A Christmas Carol is a fully-fleshed-out story that doesn’t bear much alteration or embellishment.
-(I don’t expect to ever see stories about the further adventures of the three Christmas ghosts!)
-However, it offered something almost as good: the opportunity to recreate the story over and over in different mediums, such as books, plays, musicals and eventually films.
+(I never expected to ever see stories about the further adventures of the three Christmas ghosts — but arguably, after 180 years, the movie “Spirited” has done exactly that!)
+However, A Christmas Carol offered something almost as good: the opportunity to recreate the story over and over in different mediums, such as books, plays, musicals and eventually films.
 And that’s what happened: Countless retellings of the story have appeared, and continue to do so every year.

 Evolutionary Change #6: Christmas Music (Part 2)